thangquang09/Basic-MachineLearning/Chapter 7. Ensemble Learning and Random Forests/note.md

 ## Voting Classifiers

 When you have trained a few classifiers that each on achieving about 80% accuracy.
 A simple way to create an even better is aggregate the predictions of each classifiers: the class which gets the most votes is the ensemble prediction.
+This is called `hard voting`.

 ![Few classifiers](images/few_classifiers.png)